LDelalandre/DelalandreProcB2022/README.md

 [Capsis](http://capsis.cirad.fr/capsis/help_en/forceeps) (contact them for any informations about the platform, how to install it on your machine, etc.).

 ##### > raw
 Contains raw ForCEEPS simulation outputs.
 These are not hosted on the present GitHub repository.
-Script to download them is to be found in `final/1.2.
-Import raw data.R`, and will be available from [DRYAD] (https://datadryad.org/stash) soon.
+Script to download them is to be found in `final/2.
+Process data.R`, and datasets will be available from [DRYAD](https://datadryad.org/stash) as soon as they are compressed and uploaded.

 ##### > processed